1. Perform Intensive Self Analysis

 3. Refine Your Strategy And Be Consistent

 When you started betting you may have experimented with a plethora of different strategies such as doing form research, creating statistical systems, or combining several different methods.
 In order to get serious about your betting method you need to focus on what is the most proven method for you.
 You should develop a type of ritual and use it to select bets every time.
+If you are particularly knowledgeable in a sport, NHL hockey for example, focus on that.

 Never cut corners and never be in a rush to place a bet just because the line initially looks good to you.
 It is better to place no bet at all, than to place a bet through a half hearted and haphazard research process.
 You must be disciplined to go through your full process with each bet.
 A professional has no time for untested systems and approaches.
 If you want to try a new system or have an idea for a new edge, first paper trade that strategy for an extended period of time.
 After trialling the approach, first put it into practice with very small stakes, only then if it continues to prove successful should you fully incorporate it into your overall betting strategy.